nijithfrank/SQL-Project-Design-a-store-database-Khanacademy-SQL-Basics/README.md

 What is the average price of items in the 'food cupboard' category?
 What is the total amount of items sold?
 What are the top 5 items that bought in most sales?
-View query results on Khanacademy.
+View query results on https://www.khanacademy.org/computer-programming/sql-project-1-design-a-store-database/4835812777181184